qiaojunfeng/w90-docs/docs/tutorials/ex2.md

     --8<-- "wannier-tutorials/2024_06_EPW_Austin/Sat.3.Qiao/ex2/silicon.pw2wan:10:14"
     ```

+    !!! hint

+        You need to set `num_wann = 8` in the `silicon.win` file as well, to
+        be consistent with the reduced number of projectors.

 2. Now that $3d$ projectors provide us a larger space for optimization,
     you can try increasing the `dis_froz_max` to freeze higher energy
     bands, if you are targeting at reproducing those eigenvalues.

+    !!! note

-    Note that the `dis_proj_min/max` and `dis_froz_min/max` can be
+        The `dis_proj_min/max` and `dis_froz_min/max` can be
         enabled simultaneously: the union of inner energy window and
         high-projectability states will be freezed, and the union of states
         outside outer energy window and having low projectability will be
-    discared.
+        discarded.
 Thus, you can still use energy window to make sure
         near-Fermi energy states are well reproduced, and use
         "projectability window" to selectively freeze atomic-like states in
         the conduction region.

 3. The default `dis_proj_max = 0.95` might not freeze all the states
     you want, try changing this value and see the band interpolation